 5.4.0 General

-NOTE: Clause 5.4 contains the general 3GPP IKEv2 profile.
-Other 3GPP specifications may point to clause 5.4.
+Clause 5.4 contains the general 3GPP IKEv2 profile.
+Other 3GPP specifications point to clause 5.4.
 Thus parts of clause 5.4 may also apply to devices and network nodes as specified in other specifications.
 New specifications using IKE should refer to this profile with as few exceptions as possible.
+Unless explicitly stated otherwise, the 3GPP IKEv2 profile apply for all uses of IKEv2 to protect 3GPP interfaces.

-5.4.1 Void
+NOTE: Clause 6.2.1b of TS 33.310 [30] provides additional requirements to the general 3GPP IKEv2 profile when certificate based IKEv2 authentication is used.5.4.1 Void

 5.4.2 Profiling of IKEv2